martdegraaf/martdegraaf.github.io/src/blog/content/posts/apply-ip-restrictions-application-firewall/index.md

     hidden: false # only hide on current single page
 ---

 Let's say you have an application gateway deployed in Azure.
-Behind the application gateway are more than one backend services acting on requests for your costumers.
+Behind the application gateway is more than one app service acting on requests.
+You are adding a new application and the new application has to be ready before GO-live.
+You want to restrict access to the new application to a set of IP addresses.

 ![Architecture of an application gatway in front of multiple app services](appgateway.drawio.svg#center "Example Azure infrastructure")